d-bl/MAE-gf/docs/counting.md

 ### Quartets of words: bdqp

 Word p is vertically mirrored in word q, q is horizontally mirrored in d; d is vertically mirrored in b; b is horizontally mirrored in p.
 In our catalogue, we only list the word with the least lexicographic representation.
-Some words, like ctct are there own when vertically or horizontally mirrored image.
+Some words, like ctct stay the same when vertically or horizontally mirrored.
 Please note: in this quartet, the mirrored words follow the rules set above, so all words start with "c".
 Examples: { ccrclc , cclcrc , crclcc, clcrcc }; { ctct }